quicwg/multipath/draft-ietf-quic-multipath.md

 a path, the peer can expect to not receive any more non-probing packets on that path.

-An endpoint that wants to close a path SHOULD explicitly terminate the path by sending a PATH_ABANDON frame (see
+An endpoint that wants to close a path MUST explicitly terminate the path by sending a PATH_ABANDON frame (see
 {{path-abandon-close}}).
 Note that while abandoning a path will cause connection ID retirement, the inverse is not true: retiring the associated connection IDs